Geneva Airport (GVA) in Switzerland and France

 © Swiss International Air Lines

 Geneva International Airport (GVA) is very conveniently located on the outskirts of Genève right on the Swiss-French border.
-Many airlines fly to Geneva with the number of flights particularly high over winter weekends when skiers arrive to travel to winter sport resorts in both France and Switzerland.
+Many airlines fly to Geneva with the number of flights particularly high over winter weekends when skiers arrive to travel to winter sports resorts in both France and Switzerland.
 Low-cost airline easyJet is the largest carrier operating from Geneva Airport but Swiss and other major European airlines also fly from here.

 Transportation to Geneva Airport is easy by bus, train, and car with transfer services to many destinations in Switzerland and France.
 Airport shuttle services are best booked well in advance and compare rates to get the best prices.
 Taxis from the airport are significantly more expensive than to the airport.